-This Qualification Specification contains all of the qualification specific information you will need that is not covered in the Support Handbook.
+This qualification specification contains all the qualification-specific information you will need that is not covered in the support handbook.

 Qualification summary

-Qualification title Level 2 Award in Instructing Circuit Training
+Qualification title Level 2 Award in Instructing Suspension Training

-Qualification number (QN) 603/3934/2
+Qualification number (QN) 603/3937/8

-Aim reference 60339342
+Aim reference 60339378

 Total Qualification Time (TQT) 58

 Guided Learning Hours (GLH) 48

 Minimum age 16

-Qualification purpose This qualification is designed for learners who wish to develop the skills and knowledge to plan and instruct safe and effective circuit training sessions as a core group exercise instructor.
+Qualification purpose This qualification is designed for learners who wish to develop the skills and knowledge to plan and instruct safe and effective suspension training sessions as a core group exercise instructor.

-Aims and objectives This qualification aims to: focus on the role and scope of a circuit training instructor offer breadth and depth of study, incorporating a key core of knowledge provide opportunities to acquire a number of practical and technical skills.
-The objectives of this qualification are to: develop skills and knowledge in a range of areas relevant to a circuit training instructor, such as: the benefits and training effects of circuit training health and safety considerations the layouts, equipment and exercises that could be used in a circuit training session the use of music and licensing how to plan safe and effective circuit training sessions how to instruct, observe and monitor participants demonstrate the knowledge, understanding and practical skills needed to work as a circuit training instructor.
+Aims and objectives This qualification aims to: focus on the role and scope of a suspension training instructor offer breadth and depth of study, incorporating a key core of knowledge provide opportunities to acquire a number of practical and technical skills.
+The objectives of this qualification are to: develop skills and knowledge in a range of areas relevant to a suspension training instructor, such as: the benefits and training effects of suspension training health and safety considerations the equipment and exercises that could be used in a suspension training session the use of music and licensing how to plan safe and effective suspension training sessions how to instruct, observe and monitor participants demonstrate the knowledge, understanding and practical skills needed to work as a suspension training instructor.

 Real work environment (RWE) recommendation Where the assessment requirements for a unit allow, it is essential that organisations wishing to operate a RWE do so in an environment which reflects a real work setting and replicates the key characteristics of the workplace in which the skill to be assessed is normally employed.
 Often used to support simulation.

 Rules of combination Learners must achieve both mandatory units.

 Grading Achieved/Not Yet Achieved.

 Assessment method Internally assessed and externally quality assured portfolio of evidence.
-Endorsement This qualification is endorsed by CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) and is aligned to the CIMPSA Core Group Exercise Instructor Professional Standard.
-Recognition CIMSPA Professional Standards Progression Learners who achieve this qualification could progress to: Level 2 Award in Instructing Kettlebell Training Level 2 Award in Instructing Suspension Training Level 2 Award in Instructing Group Cycling Level 3 Diploma in Personal Training.
-Learners who achieve this qualification could also progress into employment or self-employment as a circuit training instructor.
+Endorsement This qualification is endorsed by CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) and is aligned to the CIMSPA Core Group Exercise Instructor Professional Standard.
+Recognition CIMSPA Professional Standards Progression Learners who achieve this qualification could progress to: Level 2 Award in Instructing Circuit Training Level 2 Award in Instructing Kettlebell Training Level 2 Award in Instructing Group Cycling Level 3 Diploma in Personal Training.
+Learners who achieve this qualification could progress into employment or self-employment as a suspension training instructor.
 Regulation information This is a regulated qualification.
-The regulated number for this qualification is 603/3934/2.
+The regulated number for this qualification is 603/3937/8.
 Funding This qualification may be eligible for funding.
 For further guidance on funding, please contact your local funding provider.